antonw-88/GICSP/study-topics.md

 - For getting started in ICS security, the founder of Dragos - Robert M. Lee - provides an extensive [library of ICS security resources](https://www.robertmlee.org/a-collection-of-resources-for-getting-started-in-icsscada-cybersecurity/) via his webpage.
 - Additional ICS security related repos, can be found [here](https://github.com/Ka0sKl0wN/ICS-Security-Study-Resources/blob/master/Git%20Repos.csv).
 - The Center for Internet Security has a list of [20 critical security controls](https://www.cisecurity.org/controls/v8), and also a guide for how to [apply these to ICS environments](https://www.cisecurity.org/insights/white-papers/cis-critical-security-controls-v8-1-industrial-control-systems-ics-guide).
-- [SANS Cheat Sheet PDFs.](https://www.sans.org/blog/the-ultimate-list-of-sans-cheat-sheets).
-One frequent GIAC test taker(Hacks4Pancakes) noted: "_Keep those handy SANS cheat sheets for tools, commands, and operating systems they give you in the class, and bring them to the test_".

 # Additional Material
 This section is aimed at providing references to material related to ICS that is not vital for the exam preparation, but that I want to look into in the future.